How to build up your pension as an expat?

 - Find out if your employer already makes Pension Pillar 2 payments on your behalf.
 If you are self-employed, you can build-up your own Pillar 2 pension.

-- A tax-facilitated private pension (Pillar 3) is possible for expats in Belgium provided you pay income tax as a Belgian resident.
+- A tax-facilitated private pension savings (Pillar 3) is possible for expats in Belgium provided you pay income tax as a Belgian resident.
 It is usually only worthwhile starting such a scheme if you intend to contribute for at least 5 years.

 Why are pensions such a complex matter for expats?